 \subsubsection{Prompt Design for LLM-empowered Generative Agents}

-The LLM-empowered generative agents present a powerful mechanism to feedback human-aware subjective QoE values for the generated content.
-A critical aspect is the initial prompts that guide the generative agents' subjective QoE assessment~\cite{liu2023pre}.
-The initial prompts setting process is illustrated in Parts A and C of Fig.~\ref{showllm}, including general setup and GA-specific settings: \begin{itemize} \item In the general setup stage, the Big-Five personality traits are introduced to all $K$ generative agents to enhance their understanding and responsiveness to these traits. \item In the GA-specific settings stage, the users' Big-Five personality traits are individually configured for generative agents, enabling generative agents' similar subjective assessments to given images as real users. \end{itemize} With the Big-Five model, the personality of the $k$-${\rm{th}}$ user, i.e., $\bm{u}_k$, can be expressed as
+The LLM-empowered GAs present a powerful mechanism to feedback human-aware subjective QoE values for the generated content.
+A critical aspect is the initial prompts that guide the GAs' subjective QoE assessment~\cite{liu2023pre}.
+The initial prompts setting process is illustrated in Parts A and C of Fig.~\ref{showllm}, including general setup and generative agent-specific settings: \begin{itemize} \item In the general setup stage, the Big-Five personality traits are introduced to all $K$ GAs to enhance their understanding and responsiveness to these traits. \item In the generative agent-specific settings stage, the users' Big-Five personality traits are individually configured for GAs, enabling GAs' similar subjective assessments to given images as real users. \end{itemize} With the Big-Five model, the personality of the $k$-${\rm{th}}$ user, i.e., $\bm{u}_k$, can be expressed as

 where $k = 1,\ldots,K$, and each element in $\bm{u}_k$ corresponds to a score in one of the Big Five personality traits.
 Note that the vector $\bm{u}_k$ is significant in our RLLI framework in tailoring the subjective QoE assessment according to individual preferences.
-Specifically, $\bm{u}_k$ serves as the {\textit{personality traits tuning}} for generative agents.
+Specifically, $\bm{u}_k$ serves as the {\textit{personality traits tuning}} for GAs.
 Furthermore, $\bm{u}_k$ acts as the user identifier that can be used for the DRL-based resource allocation algorithm design, similar to user representation in AI-based recommendation systems where user preferences are captured and embedded to provide personalized recommendations~\cite{ko2022survey}.